 You sit at a cafe, after going from one cafe to the next, reading their menu selection.
 People at the front, eagerly looking at you hoping you would pick them, like the ritual of picking teams in some softball game during P.E.
 (Physical Education) in elementary school.

-It seems competition is pretty stiff and there isn’t much people walking by…it’s the end of July and this is as packed as it’s going to get.
+It seems competition is pretty stiff and there aren’t many people walking by…it’s the end of July and this is as packed as it’s going to get.
 Not many people …where are they now?
 Scared by the terrorist attacks and at home hibernating?
 Or maybe people are just losing their faith?
 Can you blame them?

 No, cause people suck, especially the religious types who don’t like dogs.